Signs of Kidney Failure and Natural Support for Dogs & Cats

 - Nature’s Logic North Atlantic Sardine Oil

-B-vitamins help the animal cope with stress and replace water-soluble vitamins that are lost in the urine.
-Antioxidants, such as vitamins C and E, are also important.
-Potassium supplements may be needed, especially for cats.
+B-vitamins help the animal manage normal stress and supply essential nutrients.
+Many animals can also benefit from antioxidants, such as vitamins C and E. Potassium supplements may be needed, especially for cats.
 Kidney support supplements, like Renal Essentials by Vetriscience (for dogs or for cats), can be great all-in-one supplements that contains herbs, Omega 3 fatty acids, and vitamins B and C.

 Recent research shows a benefit from probiotics (friendly bacteria) in cats with CKD.
 Kidney blood values (BUN and creatinine) decreased significantly when cats were given probiotics in canned food.

-A newly published paper suggests that melatonin could be helpful in CKD animals; however the study was done in rats, and appropriate dosages for pets are still unknown.
+A newly published paper suggests that melatonin could be helpful so support normal function and health of the kidneys.
+However the study was done in rats, and appropriate dosages for pets are still unknown.
 As new information becomes available we’ll post updates on our Only Natural Pet Blog, so check back often!

-A nutritional supplement called "Renafood" from Standard Process, is a very good renal detoxifier and helps to maximize kidney function.
-Give one or two a day.
+A nutritional supplement called "Renafood" from Standard Process helps support normal renal function and kidney detoxification.
 Most pets eat them readily if they are crushed into powder and mixed with canned or homemade food.
-Call Standard Process at 1-800-558-8740 to find a distributor in your area.
-Renafood is a human product that works much better than their pet products, so be sure to insist on Renafood.

 Always consult with your veterinarian before starting your dog or cat on any new herb or supplement when dealing with kidney disease.

 Your veterinarian can give your pet subcutaneous fluids in the clinic, or teach you how to give them at home.
-This is the least intrusive and most beneficial treatment you can give your pet.
+This is the least intrusive and most beneficial support you can give your pet.
 Animals in renal failure drink a lot of water, but they cannot drink enough to compensate for the loss of water through the kidneys.
-Subcutaneous fluids are an excellent way to help keep the toxins flushed out of the bloodstream and make your pet feel much better.
+Subcutaneous fluids are an excellent way to help support hydration levels and make your pet feel better.
 (Click here for detailed instructions)

-While no treatment can create new kidney cells when scar tissue has already formed, homeopathy, herbs, flower essences, or acupuncture may be able to help your cat feel better and live a better quality of life.
-Check out the Americna Holistic Veterinary Medical Association for a directory of holistic veterinary practitioners by state.
+While nothing can create new kidney cells when scar tissue has already formed, homeopathy, herbs, flower essences, or acupuncture may help provide nutrients for a healthy body.
+Check out the American Holistic Veterinary Medical Association for a directory of holistic veterinary practitioners by state.

-It is helpful to reduce stress for any animal with kidney disease.
-Quality of life is an important consideration when deciding how aggressively to treat any disease.
-Flower Essences can support your companion emotionally and decrease stress.
-Flower Essences are completely safe to use along with any conventional or alternative treatment for kidney disease.
+It may be helpful to lessen stress for any animal with kidney disease.
+Quality of life is an important consideration when deciding how aggressively to approach any disease.
+Flower Essences can help maintain normal emotional balance and manage normal stress.
 I recommend the following formulas:

 - Only Natural Pet Just Relax